 Can Your Boss Do a Handstand?

-My boss, Sabrina Cowden, used to teach gymnastics, so it’s not too far of a stretch to think of her doing a handstand – literally.
-But for most people, the thought of bosses, CEOs, boards of directors, senior leadership and managers doing handstands makes you smile, giggle or outright laugh.
+For most people, the thought of bosses, CEOs, boards of directors, senior leadership and managers doing handstands makes you smile, giggle or outright laugh.
 But metaphorically, this is exactly what this world needs: fewer footprints and many more handprints.

 You know about carbon footprints.
 Your company may already be tracking and working to reduce its carbon emissions.
 That’s great!
 Without question, we need each and every individual and business doing their part to reverse the harmful and pervasive effects of climate change.